playablefashion/spl/Buzzkill/README.md

 ### Session Two

 - Have students open [Buzzkill](https://github.com/playablefashion/buzzkill/archive/master.zip) in Unity and play the game with their gloves
-- Have students open [the digital worksheet](https://github.com/playablefashion/spl/blob/master/Buzzkill/unity-worksheet.md) and follow along
+- Perform the following tasks and hacks yourself and have your students follow along
 - Have everyone use the 2 by 3 layout.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_CEE2115774D4212C4D9444D0B62711C7E51C037B55F09452CFB60171DF67EC34_1504992836080_layout.gif)